 We saw in the previous section, and in particular in table 1, that different problems (Kingdon, 1984; Cohen, March & Olsen, 1972) mobilize different actors (producers' organizations, family farmers, corporations, consumer organizations, chefs, professional categories and bureaucracies located in different government agencies), whose field of intervention and proposal of public policies is limited by the interpretations of the world that influence these actors, or by institutional and power structures that prevent/block the construction of more intersectoral policies and référentiels.
-Thus, although caricaturesque, it is not uncommon for food production issues to fall under the competence of the Ministries of Agriculture and Livestock - which generally deal with production incentives; the food access problems are dealt with by the Ministries of Social Support or Development - mainly concerned with ensuring access to food for the poorest; and nutritional and food security problems are dealt with by the Ministries of Health, which work to address nutritional deficiencies or imbalances and food risks.
+Thus, although caricaturesque, it is not uncommon for food production issues to fall under the competence of the Ministries of Agriculture and Livestock - which generally deal with production incentives; the food access problems are dealt with by the Ministries of Social Support or Development - mainly concerned with ensuring access to food for the poorest; and nutritional and food security problems are dealt with by the Ministries and food risks.
 Although a large number of state agencies are involved and participate in the construction of food policies, difficulties exist in terms of interaction and coordination, which may even result in the development of contradictory actions.